rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 ### Then how do I know it worked?

 1. Open terminal again (if you had to close it).
-1. Navigate back into the `deleteme` directory.
+1. Navigate back into one of your homework assignment directories.
 1. Type `code .` to open the whole directory, or `code test.html` to open just the file (try using the tab autocomplete!) and hit **enter**.
 1. Wait a moment, and VS Code will open the directory or file you requested!

 ## Extensions

-If you have not yet installed the extensions specified by Jennifer during Installfest, let's do so now:
+If you have not yet installed the extensions specified by the instructors during Installfest, let's do so now:

 ### Installed During Installfest (skip this part if you added these already):

 **Most important for today**:

--   [x] **Live Server** (you guys did this yesterday!): allows you to continually refresh your index.html file in your browser after making changes in your code editor 🌊
+-   [x] **Live Server** (most of you did this yesterday!): allows you to continually refresh your index.html file in your browser after saving changes in your code editor 🌊
--   [x] **ES Lint**: "lints" or analyzes your code for potential errors ✅
+-   [x] **ES Lint**: "lints" or analyzes your code for errors ✅
--   [x] **Prettier Code Formatter**: an opinionated code formatter that can automatically adjust indentation and semicolons for you 🌸
+-   [x] **Prettier Code Formatter**: an opinionated code formatter that can automatically adjust indentations and semicolons 🌸

-**These can be done this weekend**:
+**These can be saved for later**:

 -   [x] **Auto Rename Tag**: automatically renames tags
 -   [x] **Auto Close Tag**: automatically closes tags